astropy/astropy/docs/development/development_details.rst

 rebase --interactive <https://git-scm.com/docs/git-rebase#_interactive_mode>`_.
 In particular, you can rebase and squash within the existing branch using::

-  git fetch astropy
+  git fetch upstream main
-  git rebase -i astropy/main
+  git rebase -i upstream/main

 The last command will open an editor with all your commits, allowing you to squash several commits together, rename them, etc. Helpfully, the file you are